List of radio stations in Auckland: AM stations

-There are 16 AM radio broadcast stations in Auckland, broadcasting on 15 frequencies.
-NZME Radio, Radio New Zealand, and Rhema Media each operate two stations (the latter two operators sharing a frequency for one of their stations).
+There are nine AM radio broadcast stations in Auckland, broadcasting on eight frequencies.
+Radio New Zealand and Rhema Media each operate two stations with both operators sharing 882kHz for one of their stations.
 A number of community and private organisations operate AM radio stations.

-AM radio broadcast stations in Auckland are transmitted from Henderson, New Zealand, where two masts are located to the north and south of the Lincoln Road interchange with the Northwestern Motorway.
+Auckland AM stations are transmitted from Henderson from one mast owned by RNZ located to the north of the Lincoln Road interchange with the Northwestern Motorway.